keptn-sandbox/keptn-on-k3s/README.md

  * You don't plan to upgrade this installation (currently, but maybe reinstall)

 ### Prerequisites:
-  * A machine which is able to execute bash scripts
+  * A machine which is able to execute bash scripts and that allows incoming HTTP (80) & HTTPS (443) traffic
   * curl

 ### Currently tested on: